Date: Various dates and times from 25 July to 26 September 2026

 What you need to know

-Please be prepared for bad weather and bring footwear suitable for rough terrain.
+Be prepared for bad weather and bring footwear suitable for rough terrain.
 Some of the walks will be moderately strenuous and some people may find them challenging.
 Easy walks are graded E, and more challenging ones are graded M.

 Young people under the ages of 16 must be accompanied by a responsible adult.
 The activities may be changed on the day, depending on weather or other adverse circumstances.

-If you have any worries about fitness or have medical conditions which might affect your ability to walk, please talk to the leader at the start of the walk.
+If you have any worries about fitness or have medical conditions which might affect your ability to walk, talk to the leader at the start of the walk.
 If the leader assesses you as no being fit for the walk, you will not be able to take part.

 It is very important for your own safety and that of the group that you obey the instructions of the walk leader or any of the assistant leaders.
 It is of particular importance that the group always stays together.

-All these walks are free.
+All walks are free.

 For further details: